|

 tricks used to "win" arguments.
 (While the style and examples aren't

 the greatest, the goal is certainly admirable.
-For a deeper discussion,
+You'd be amazed (and depressed) at

 how many people who you otherwise respect feel free to use these cheap